Loading...

 Knowledge Base

-How to Access Cpanel Error Logs for Troubleshooting
+How to Access cPanel Error Logs for Troubleshooting

 Understanding cPanel error logs is vital for swiftly identifying and resolving website issues.
 By analyzing these logs, you can pinpoint errors, optimize performance, and bolster security, ensuring a seamless online experience for users.

-Note: This article will cover how to access error logs and what to look for when reviewing them.
+This article will cover how to access error logs and what to look for when reviewing them.
 If you are looking for information on how to manage the error pages, please visit our article about Error Pages.
 To enable Debug Mode in WordPress, check out this article on How to Enable WP_Debug.

 Error Logs Overview

 The cPanel Error Logs tool is useful when debugging scripts and finding missing files or broken links you may not be aware of.
 If the error messages you find are related to your website, and you are unsure what they mean or how to fix the issue, it is advisable to contact the script developer for further troubleshooting.
-There are 2 different sections of the Error logs page you should be aware of:
+There are two different sections of the Error Logs page you should be aware of:

 Main Error Log